18 Jun 2009CBMSPC partners with FOCUS! (Faculty Outreach Collaborations Uniting Scientists, Students and Schools)

 12 Aug 2009Through partnership with FOCUS!, CBMSPC hosts 18 high-school teachers participating in the Science Education Project Summer Science Institute.

-Dr. Nenadic and high-school teachers (photo courtesy of Dr. Debra Mauzy-Melitz)
+Dr. Nenadic and high-school teachers (photo courtesy of Dr. Debra Mauzy-Melitz).
+More photos can be found here.

 These teachers are from low-performing high schools in the area served by FOCUS!, and the primary purpose of their participation in this program is to reinforce their professional development and leadership skills.
 Development of inquiry-based educational activities and lesson plans for high-school students in collaboration with UCI faculty is an important aspect of this program.
 As did the other groups, the teachers enjoyed participating in real-time BCI demonstration (summary flyer), several scientific/engineering exhibits, and presentation given by Dr. Nenadic.
 We look forward to working with these dedicated professionals in the future.